-Describe the community based public participation process that culminated in the project.
+Describe the community-based public participation process that culminated in the project.
+Combined I/NI projects should address both infrastructure and non-infrastructure elements.

 Include discussions of: What was the process to prepare for existing and future needs of users of this project?
 Who was engaged in the public participation and planning process?
 How will stakeholders continue to be engaged in the implementation of the project?
+What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
+Describe any unique engagement challenges that the community faced.